refgenie/refgenie/docs/igenomes.md

 - staph/WholeGenomeFasta
 ```

-## `refgenie add`
+## Option 2: `refgenie add`

-Or add individual assets you want `refgenie` to track with `refgenie add`.
-This way of iGenomes integration with `refgenie` is useful if you do not plan to add all of the assets for the downloaded iGenome
+You can also add individual assets you want `refgenie` to track with `refgenie add`.
+This way of iGenomes integration with `refgenie` is useful if you do not plan to add all of the assets for the downloaded iGenome.
+It is also useful beyond iGenomes, since you can technically add whatever assets you want, from whatever sources, into your refgenie.

 ```console